 READER & VIEWER

 MOMENTUM10 is accompanied by two publications (the Reader and the Viewer).
 The Reader is focused on the history of MOMENTUM and includes interviews with former curators.
+The Reader was launched April 11 2019 at Iaspis in Stockholm.
+The event was in partnership with the 10th edition of Goteborg International Biennial for Contemporary Art, GIBCA.
 The Viewer will be about the artists presented at MOMENTUM10.
 It will be launched after the opening.
 Publisher: Art&Theory, Stockholm.

 WEB PAGE: www.momentum.no